nataliateruel/Surfaces_tutorial/docs/source/Customizations.rst

       2-40 =    61.75
       [...]

-Other matrices, based or not in the same definition of 40 atom types, can be used for **Surfaces** as long as written following this same formatting.
+For **Surfaces**, alternative matrices, whether derived from the same definition of 40 atom types or not, can be employed, provided they are written using the same formatting conventions.

 Visual outputs
 ------------